 Hemophilia Symptoms

 For people with hemophilia, symptoms commonly include bleeding and bruising.
-The first symptoms of hemophilia many children experience include such things as heavy bruising and bleeding from the gums as they cut their baby teeth.
-In the case of severe hemophilia, symptoms most commonly include internal bleeding in the joints, signs of which usually include tightness in the joint, pain, and swelling in the affected area.
+The first symptoms many children experience include such things as heavy bruising and bleeding from the gums as they cut their baby teeth.
+In severe cases, symptoms most commonly include internal bleeding in the joints, signs of which usually include tightness in the joint, pain, and swelling in the affected area.
 Symptoms of hemophilia in older children and adults may also include bleeding or bruising in the soft tissue and muscles, unexplained nosebleeds, and blood in the urine.

 Clotting factors are proteins in the blood that work with platelets -- small blood cell fragments -- to help the blood to clot.
 When blood vessels are damaged, clotting factors help the platelets stick together to plug cuts and breaks at the site of the injury.